 The competition question

 Our 2019 competition theme was: “How can psychology be used to promote equality and greater acceptance of diversity?”
-Watch the winning video from Dame Alice Owens School below.
+Watch the video from the winning team from Dame Alice Owens School.